AdaemmerP/lpirfs/cran-comments.md

 ## Purpose

 * Resolved an integer/double issue with an Rcpp function so that the package can also be installed on Oracle Solaris.

-* Added the option to show how many lags are chosen when a lag length criterion is selected
+* Added an option to show how many lags were chosen when an information criterion has been used.